Dynamic Testing Techniques – Cause and Effect Graph.

 - Error Guessing.

 We have some really good papers 1st, 2nd and 3rd points (Equivalence Partitioning, BVA and Decision tables) here in STH.
-I am going to discuss about point 4 which is Cause and effect graph.
+I am going to discuss point 4 which is Cause and effect graph.

 Cause and effect graph is a dynamic test case writing technique.
 Here causes are the input conditions and effects are the results of those input conditions.

 But at the same time obviously, there are some downsides to using this test case writing technique.
 It takes time to model all your requirements into this Cause-Effect Graph before writing test cases.

 Now let’s try to implement this technique with some examples:

 - Draw a Cause and Effect graph based on a requirement/situation.

 - Cause and Effect Graph is given, draw a Decision table based on it to draw the test case.

 Let’s see both of them one by one.

-The “Print message” is software that read two characters and, depending of their values, messages must be printed.
+The “Print message” is software that read two characters and, depending on their values, messages must be printed.

 - The first character must be an “A” or a “B”.

 - The second character must be a digit.

 - If the first character is an “A” or “B” and the second character is a digit, the file must be updated.

 - If the first character is incorrect (not an “A” or “B”), the message X must be printed.